IFA rope in Accord Sports VDK as commercial partner | Goal.com

 “We are determined to yield positive results for IFA and professionally market all properties across the country to our network of corporate associates.
 We shall use our dedicated team to ensure that there is a steady flow of sponsorship and be the 360-degree marketing solution for IFA,” said Ganguly.

-IFA has already started a football academy and is also planning to start a referee’s academy in association with the Calcutta Referee’s Association (CRA).
+IFA has already started a referee’s academy in association with the Calcutta Referee’s Association (CRA) and is also planning to start a football academy very soon.
 The arrival of a new commercial partner will surely help them in going ahead with their projects for the development of the sport in the state.

 Joydeep Mukherjee, who took charge of the IFA as its General Secretary a year ago, has done an exemplary job in uplifting the reputation of the state association.
 The IFA had recently topped the rankings of All India Football Federation’s 'Performance Assessment' for the 2019-20 season.